goedegep/MyWorld/README.md

 This project is under construction.

+## Documentation
+Documentation about this application can be found on [MyDigitalLife](https://petersdigitallife.nl/).

 ## Imported libraries
 I've added external library projects to my project for a number of reasons:
 - To make some modifications